MichaIng/DietPi-Docs/docs/dietpi_tools.md

     #### Uploaded amount of data

-    The uploaded data is tiny (about 1 KB) and won't effect your internet bandwidth or system performance.
+    The uploaded data is tiny (about 1 KB) and won't affect your internet bandwidth or system performance.

     #### Transmitted data contents